Back to Blog

 The math over time:

-By year 3, you have a library of 120 videos distributed across your website, social media, Google Business Profile, and YouTube.
+By year 3, you have a library of nearly 200 short video ads distributed across your website, social media, Google Business Profile, and YouTube.
 That library works 24/7 -- appearing in search results, surfacing in algorithm feeds, and impressing potential clients who discover your profiles for the first time.

 A competitor who starts creating video in year 3 faces an enormous content gap.
-They are posting their first transformation video while you have 120 already indexed, ranked, and generating impressions.
+They are posting their first video ad while you have a couple hundred already indexed, ranked, and generating impressions.

 This is the compounding effect: consistent video creation builds a marketing moat that grows more defensible over time.
-And the investment is minimal -- one walkthrough video and one transformation video per completed project, each generated from photos in minutes.
+And the investment is minimal -- one Omni Tool batch per completed project, generated from photos in minutes.

 Where to Start

 Pick a completed project that you are proud of.
-Pull up the before and after photos.
+Pull up your hero photos.

-4. Upload the walkthrough video to your Google Business Profile tomorrow.
+3. Upload the same video to your Google Business Profile tomorrow.

 Time investment: 15 minutes.
 Cost: $0 on the free tier.